 The applicant confirms with their signature that there are no circumstances which disqualify them from receiving the subsidy and indicates, in addition to their contact details and data of acquiring education or business experience, the amount of the subsidy being applied for.
-The maximum amount of the subsidy is 4,474 euros.
+The amount of the subsidy is up to 6000 euros.

 The application form can be found on the right-hand side under ‘Forms and Documents’.
 You can also submit the application and additional documents via the self-service portal by clicking on the following link: Submission of business subsidy application.